julian-baldwin/lw-argon2/README.md

 compile the embedded library (see `embed.lisp`) and the function `ARGON2::RANDOM-DATA` in `argon2.lisp` which is used to generate a random salt.
 On the other platforms this is done by reading from `/dev/urandom` - probably the easiest solution on Windows is to use `RtlGenRandom` or an equivalent function, but I can't test this so haven't implemented it.
-If you don't use the embedding feature and supply your own salt to the hash function the remainder should still work.
+I can't justify making it dependent on Ironclad or similar just for a single function, however you could do this if desired.

 ## Usage

 LW-Argon2 includes the [Argon2 reference implementation](https://github.com/P-H-C/phc-winner-argon2)
 as a Git submodule.
-To embed the Argon2 library, initialise this submodule and push `:ARGON2-EMBED` onto `*FEATURES*` _before_ loading it and arrange to call `ARGON2:INITIALISE-EMBEDDED` at runtime.
+To embed the Argon2 library, initialise this submodule and and arrange to call `ARGON2:INITIALISE-EMBEDDED` at runtime.
 You are responsible for ensuring you comply with its (very liberal) license.
 Embedding works by concatenating the relevant source files from the reference implementation and creating a LispWorks system with this concatenated source as an embedded module.
 This is compiled at load time with a few tweaks to the compiler flags for optimisation and include paths.

-The Argon2 library includes some optimised source code in the file `opt.c` which can be enabled by pushing `:ARGON2-OPT` onto the features list:

-    CL-USER 1 > (push :argon2-embed *features*)
-    CL-USER 2 > (push :argon2-opt *features*)
+Example:

-    CL-USER 3 > (ql:quickload "lw-argon2")
+    CL-USER 1 > (ql:quickload "lw-argon2")
     ;; output elided
-    CL-USER 4 > (argon2:initialise-embedded)
+    CL-USER 2 > (argon2:initialise-embedded)
-    CL-USER 5 > (argon2:hash-password "test")
+    CL-USER 3 > (argon2:hash-password "test")
     "$argon2id$v=19$m=4096,t=3,p=1$TE2DcVMJrRx098254AeMmg$cZdDIaW3tpYrLnx8mnyT/AWT3d0Sb1h3sm43HJJlNmY"
-    CL-USER 6 > (argon2:verify-password "test" *)
+    CL-USER 4 > (argon2:verify-password "test" *)
     T

-If you do not use the optimised source the file `ref.c` will be included instead.
-If not embedding, you are responsible for ensuring an Argon2 FLI module is available at runtime.

 Use the function `ARGON2:HASH-PASSWORD` to generate an Argon2 hash of a password.
 There are keyword arguments for the time, memory and parallelism parameters and the type of Argon2 hash (I/D/ID).
 The